cenuno/cenuno.github.io/index.md

-                     , "dplyr"            # A Grammar of Data Manipulation , "magrittr"         # Ceci n'est pas une pipe , "DT"               # A Wrapper of the JavaScript Library 'DataTables' , "magrittr"          # Interactive Viewing of Spatial Data in R )
+                     , "dplyr"            # A Grammar of Data Manipulation , "magrittr"         # Ceci n'est pas une pipe , "DT"               # A Wrapper of the JavaScript Library 'DataTables' , "mapview"          # Interactive Viewing of Spatial Data in R )
                      )
 # load necessary packages